If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 4. Putting object pronouns after conjugated verbs

-English order feels natural to beginners, but Spanish usually puts the pronoun before the conjugated verb.
+English order feels natural at first, but Spanish usually places the pronoun before the conjugated verb.

 How to practice Spanish sentence structure

-A simple way to practice is to build one sentence pattern at a time.
+A simple way to practice is to build one sentence and then change it step by step.

 Step 1